Back to Blog

 But here's the kicker.
 Only 7% of insurers have successfully scaled AI across their organizations.
 Seven percent.
 The other 93% are still running pilots, forming committees, or doing nothing at all.

 The workforce numbers make it worse.
 The insurance industry faces 400,000 retirements by 2026.
 Seventy percent of underwriters report concerns about the talent pipeline.
 You're not just competing against AI-native startups.
 You're competing against the clock.
-The humans who do your routing and processing work are leaving, and there aren't enough replacements.

 The Three Transition Mistakes